-- The SMART SYSTEM control module provides freeze-up protection as follows when the boiler water temperature drops below 45°F: - Below 45°F, the boiler and system pumps operate constantly. - Below 37°F, the boiler turns on and runs at 20% of rate. - Boiler and pumps turn off if boiler water temperature rises above 45°F. - Lower temperatures may be programmed for systems with anti-freeze solutions (see the Knight Wall Mount Service Manual.
+- The SMART SYSTEM control module provides freeze-up protection as follows when the boiler water temperature drops below 45°F: - Below 45°F, the boiler and system pumps operate constantly. - Below 37°F, the boiler turns on. - Boiler and pumps turn off if boiler water temperature rises above 45°F. - Lower temperatures may be programmed for systems with anti-freeze solutions.